Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 title: Object Spawning
 sidebar_label: Object Spawning
 ---
 In Unity, you typically create a new game object using the `Instantiate` function.
-Creating a game object with `Instantiate` will only create that object on that player's local machine. `Spawning` in  Netcode for GameObjects (Netcode) means to create an object which is shared between all clients and the server.
+Creating a game object with `Instantiate` will only create that object on the local machine. `Spawning` in  Netcode for GameObjects (Netcode) means to instantiate and/or spawn the object that is synchronized between all clients by the server.

 ## Network Prefabs
 A network prefab is any unity prefab asset that has one `NetworkObject` component attached to a `GameObject` within the prefab.
-More commonly, the `NetworkObject` component is attached to the root `GameObject` of the prefab asset because this allows any child `GameObject` to have a `NetworkBehaviour` automatically assigned to the `NetworkObject`.
+More commonly, the `NetworkObject` component is attached to the root `GameObject` of the prefab asset because this allows any child `GameObject` to have `NetworkBehaviour` components automatically assigned to the `NetworkObject`.
 The reason for this is that a `NetworkObject` component attached to a `GameObject` will be assigned (associated with) any `NetworkBehaviour` components on:
 - the same `GameObject` that the `NetworkObject` component is attached to
 - any child or children of the `GameObject` that the `NetworkObject` is attached to.

 :::note
 A caveat of the above two rules is when one of the children `GameObject`s also has a `NetworkObjet` component assigned to it (a.k.a.
 "Nested NetworkObjects").
 Because nested `NetworkObject` components are not permited in network prefabs, Netcode for GameObjects will notify you in the editor if you are trying to add more than one `NetworkObject` to a prefab and will not allow you to do this.
 :::

+When a `NetworkBehaviour` is assigned to a `NetworkObject`, the `NetworkObject.NetworkObjectId` is used to help determine which `NetworkBehaviour` component instance will receive an update to a `NetworkVariable` or where to invoke an RPC.
+A `NetworkObject` component can have one or more `NetworkBehaviour` components assigned to it.

 **Network prefabs can be used as:**
 - a player object (when assigned to the [`NetworkManager`'s Player Prefab property](https://docs-multiplayer.unity3d.com/netcode/current/components/networkmanager))